-Documentation Number of Times Required Statement identifying all material differences between Taxpayer's business operations during APA Year and description of Taxpayer's business operations contained in Taxpayer's request for APA, or if there have been no such material differences, a statement to that effect 81 Description of any failure to meet Critical Assumptions or, if there have been none, a statement to that effect 81 Statement identifying all material changes in Taxpayer's accounting methods and classifications, and methods of estimation, from those described or used in Taxpayer's request for APA, or if there have been none, statement to that effect 81 Description of, reason for, and financial analysis of, any Compensating Adjustments with respect to APA Year, including means by which any Compensating Adjustment has been or will be satisfied 81 Financial analysis demonstrating Taxpayer's compliance with TPM 81 Organizational chart 81 Copy of the APA 81 Financial statements as prepared in accordance with US GAAP 75 Certified public accountant's opinion that financial statements present fairly financial position of Taxpayer and the results of its operations, in accordance with US GAAP 75 Book to tax reconciliations 15 Financial statements as prepared in accordance with a foreign GAAP 13 Certified public accountant's opinion that financial statements present fairly financial position of Taxpayer and the results of its operations, in accordance with a foreign GAAP 9 Various work papers 5 United States income tax return ≤ 3 Changes in entity classifications ≤ 3 Changes in Taxpayer notice information ≤ 3 Officer's opinion (substitute for outside CPA audit) ≤ 3 Schedule of costs and expenses (e.g., intercompany allocations) ≤ 3 Certified public accountant's review of financial statements Section Section Secti Pertinent intercompany agreements ≤ 3 Reconciliation of foreign to US GAAP ≤ 3 Other 5
+Documentation Number of Times Required Statement identifying all material differences between Taxpayer's business operations during APA Year and description of Taxpayer's business operations contained in Taxpayer's request for APA, or if there have been no such material differences, a statement to that effect 68 Description of any failure to meet Critical Assumptions or, if there have been none, a statement to that effect 68 Statement identifying all material changes in Taxpayer's accounting methods and classifications, and methods of estimation, from those described or used in Taxpayer's request for APA, or if there have been none, statement to that effect 68 Copy of the APA 68 Financial analysis demonstrating Taxpayer's compliance with TPM 65 Organizational chart 65 Description of, reason for, and financial analysis of, any Compensating Adjustments with respect to APA Year, including means by which any Compensating Adjustment has been or will be satisfied 64 Financial statements as prepared in accordance with U.S. GAAP 60 Certified public accountant's opinion that financial statements present fairly financial position of Taxpayer and the results of its operations, in accordance with U.S. GAAP 57 Book-to-tax reconciliations 11 Financial statements as prepared in accordance with a foreign GAAP 10 Certified public accountant's opinion that financial statements present fairly financial position of Taxpayer and the results of its operations, in accordance with a foreign GAAP 7 Other 4 Certified public accountant's review of financial statements ≤3 Profit & loss statement ≤3 Pertinent intercompany agreements ≤3 Cash flow statement ≤3 Form 5471 or 5472 ≤3 Description of any matters economically or substantively related to the covered transactions, but that are not subject to the APA ≤3